 The project began in January 2006.
 The teams working on the project at the two Commissions issued a scoping paper, inviting views on which areas of insurance contract law were in need of reform.
 In the light of the responses received, the teams published a paper setting out their decisions on the scope of the project.
 The first consultation, in 2007, covered pre-contract issues in consumer and business insurance.
 The size of the project led the Commissioners to design a phased programme of work (separating pre-contract consumer and business issues).

 Our first report on Consumer Insurance Law was laid before Parliament in December 2009 and the Consumer Insurance (Disclosure and Representations) Bill was introduced in the House of Lords under the Special Bills Procedure in May 2011.
 The Bill was a priority for us in 2011.
-The Bill, now the Consumer Insurance (Disclosure and Representations) Act 2012, received Royal Assent on the 8 March 2012 and it will come into force on 6 April 2013.
+The Bill, now the Consumer Insurance (Disclosure and Representations) Act 2012, received Royal Assent on the 8 March 2012 and it came into force on 6 April 2013.

-The Law Commissions' second joint consultation covering post contractual issues: damages for late payment, fraudulent claims, insurable interest and policies and premiums in marine insurance, was published on 20 December 2011.
+The Law Commissions' second joint consultation covering post contractual issues: damages for late payment, fraudulent claims, insurable interest and policies and premiums in marine insurance, closed in March 2012.
 Our third consultation on disclosure in business insurance and warranties was published on 26 June 2012.
 That consultation closed in September 2012.
 The results of these consultations fed into the second report and draft Bill, published on 17 July 2014.
 This covers disclosure in business insurance, warranties, remedies for fraudulent claims, and late payment.

 The elements of our insurance project, and their current status, are illustrated in this diagram.